How Do I Get to Little Corn Island?

 - 3:20pm

-Additional note: “Open Return” tickets are available when you book by email, phone, or in person if you’re not sure of the exact date that you want to return to Managua.
-A common option that visitors like to use to leave their departure date flexible and not face date-change fees
+Noteworthy: “Open Return” tickets are available when you book by phone, email, or in-person.
+So if you’re not sure of the exact date that you want to return to Managua, it’s an option that many visitors use to leave their departure date flexible and not face date-change fees.
+La Costeñas ticket change surcharges are very high, so definitely a good option to consider.
+Once visitors spend a few days on Little Corn, it’s very common for them to ask us “do you know how I can get my plane tickets changed to stay longer?”

 Got your tickets?
 You’re all set!

 They ask you to check in about 90 minutes before flight time.
-The La Costeña terminal is the first building on the right as you pull into the airport driveway (or go to the left when you come out of the arrivals area of the main terminal, and walk past the end of the main building).
-Bring your passport or Cedula (Nicaraguan ID card)
+The La Costeña terminal is the first building on the right as you pull into the airport entrance from the highway (or if coming out of the arrivals area of the main terminal, go to the left and walk past the end of the main building).
+Present your passport or Cedula (Nicaraguan ID card) for check-in.

-Baggage: You will receive a small claim stub for each piece of luggage that you check..
+Baggage You will receive a small claim stub for each piece of luggage that you check..
 Don’t lose it.
-If you check more than 30 pounds (per person) there is a fee per pound for additional weight.
-You’re also allowed one small-backpack-sized bag as a carry-on, plus a small personal item.
-Here is their link for their baggage policy.
+If you check more than 30 pounds (per person) there is a $1.50 fee per pound for additional weight.
+You’re also allowed one small backpack-sized bag as a carry-on, plus a small personal item.
+For more info, here is the link for their baggage policy.

 Once you’re checked in, you will pay a $2 airport tax at the adjacent window.
 They accept US$ or equivalent Cordobas.
-They’ll give you a receipt for you to hand the agent as you pass thru security which is right next to the window.
+They’ll give you a receipt for you to hand the agent as you pass thru the security door which is right next to the window, and then your carry-on bags will be x-rayed.
+Both your carry-on bags and checked bags are subject to additional inspection.

 And once you’re through security, there’s a snack bar inside the waiting area, with a variety of snack foods, soda, beer, and liquor.

-Listen for your flight to be called, and proceed through the single gate exit.
+Listen for your flight or name to be called, and proceed through the single gate exit (you may get called to go before your actual scheduled flight time).
 Your flight is about 80 minutes from take-off to landing on Big Corn.. enjoy the view as you glide by lakes, rivers, and volcanoes.

 WHEN YOU ARRIVE ON BIG CORN:

-Collect your luggage, and catch a taxi right outside the terminal door to the municipal dock.
-The cost is 30 cordobas (about $1us per person).
-This is the place to catch the passenger boat (“Panga”) to Little Corn.
+Collect your luggage, and catch a taxi right outside the terminal door to the municipal wharf.
+The taxi is 30 cordobas (about $1us per person).
+The municipal wharf/panga dock is where you’ll catch the passenger boat (“Panga”) to Little Corn.

 THE PANGA FROM BIG CORN TO LITTLE CORN: